RepoBean/Workout-Tracker-WebApp/docs/memory_bank/IMPLEMENTATION_SUMMARY.md

   - SQLite database configured for tests
   - Test fixtures for database and authentication
   - Authentication endpoint tests implemented
+  - Workout plan endpoint tests partially implemented (with some failing tests)
-  - 47% overall code coverage
+  - 46% overall code coverage (as of June 2024)
 - **Frontend Testing**: Not yet implemented

 ## Frontend Implementation